r13010/RPass/README.md

 # RPass
 Encrypted Password Manager - locally, offline, secure

+RPass (from this repository) that was built on WindowsForms is considered as rpass-legacy RPass (as "RPass2") can be found here: https://github.com/r13010/RPass-Electron

 Current version beta 1.00210322a

 # Download
 Go here: https://github.com/r13010/RPass/releases/tag/rpass

+# Support
+RPass-legacy app is Windows-only

 # License